EliShteinman/fastapi-mongo-crud/README.md

 ## Project Structure & Documentation

-The project is organized into distinct directories, each with its own detailed documentation (in Hebrew).
+The project is organized into distinct directories, each with its own detailed documentation.

 ```
 .